pmean/build-website/text/14/05/data-codebook.md

-11:59pm visitor would have, and there's nothing wrong with putting a midnight visitor on the following day (see [commentary on this](http://www.nist.gov/pml/div688/times.cfm#midnight) at the National Institute for Standards and Technology).
+11:59pm visitor would have, and there's nothing wrong with putting a midnight visitor on the following day (see [commentary on this](http://www.nist.gov/pml/div688/times.cfm#midnight) at the National Institute for Standards and Technology).?
 What does matter is that once you decide how to resolve this ambiguous data value, you need to document your choice so that every future value that is ambiguous in the same way is handled in the same way.